jakcal/KaraStartIo/README.md

 Currently, this plugin only support Android platform.
 ## How to use the plugin
 * Installing the plugin:

+Just un-zip the file and add it to the root folder of the app

 ```yaml
   kara_start_io_plugin:
     path: ./kara_start_io_plugin